 Enbridge has continued to assess the Project needs for offline pipe and material storage yards.
 Enbridge has revised the locations of the proposed offline yards based on landowner interest in leasing the land, potential resource impacts, and Project-specific needs.
 The revised locations are presented in updated Attachments A and B of the Supplemental Application Information.
 The four proposed sites have been previously used for commercial/industrial purposes including sand/gravel extraction and timber storage.
 One yard is in Douglas County, two yards are in Ashland County, and one yard is in Iron County.
 Enbridge has assessed sensitive environmental features when planning the placement and use of these pipe yards to minimize potential sensitive resource impacts.
 The proposed workspace at each yard has been designed to avoid resource impacts to the extent practicable.
-Enbridge and/or the Contractor will lease the sites and will restore them upon the completion of the Project unless the landowner and applicable agencies otherwise permit or authorize.
+Enbridge has identified two pipe yards or contractor yards.